+When it comes to practicing law, AI and machine learning are quickly taking their place.
 As you read this, the “language of law” is being mapped into computer systems so that the immense amount of legal data can be recalled by humans more effectively.
+Add in machine learning, and those computers can do complex analysis, like predicting legal outcomes.
 Bottom line?
-With legal AI, you’ll get better results more quickly and efficiently – and at a lower cost.
+With legal AI and machine learning, you’ll get better results more quickly and efficiently – and at a lower cost.

 If you haven’t already, now is the time to upgrade to a cloud-based CRM to help manage your practice’s visibility to your client behavior.
 Your busy employees will appreciate that cloud-based CRMs provide seamless and secure business access at anytime from anywhere, while clients will enjoy the ability to receive case updates in real-time.
 There is also the added bonus of reduced server space and IT resources required, which can translate to a real cost-savings.